 In addition to all of these, the Freedom Center also regularly offers testimony at the legislature to help lawmakers understand the constitutional implications of the bills they are considering and we also meet with community groups to promote understanding of and appreciation for constitutional principles.

 In short, we’re working all over the state to ensure that government officials and citizens alike understand the importance of individual liberty and constitutionally limited, transparent, and accountable government.
-If you like the work we’re doing, please sign up for our mailing list and consider making a donation!
+If you like the work we’re doing, please sign up for our mailing list – we will never, ever share your contact information without your permission! – and consider making a donation!